Short on time? Skip to the plain English summary.

 In literature, these brand elements are collectively referred to as ‘brand identity’, which “is the means by which consumers identify different brands through distinctive (predominantly visual) features, and […] is an important component of brand equity” .
 Once again, this explanation clearly highlights that brand elements are just signifiers.

 For many marketers, though, the signifiers are all that is relevant.
 The work of developing an actual corporate brand has been done by senior management, and it then falls to technical communicators to capitalise on that development.
-Here is the primary way marketers and executives use a corporate brand.
+In the next section, I’ll discuss the primary way marketers and executives use corporate brands.

 To Create Expectations